codio/knowledge/source/instructors/setupcourses/assessments/standard-code-test.rst

 For more information about adding a Standard Code Test, view the <video> (https://codio.wistia.com/medias/dwts4k9ftt?wvideo=dwts4k9ftt).

-Complete each section to set up your standard code test.
+Follow these steps to set up a standard code test:

 1. On the **General** page, enter the following information: